SkyAphid/JArcweave/README.md

 ## Example File
 - [JArcweave Hello World](https://github.com/SkyAphid/JArcweaveImporter/blob/master/src/test/com/nokoriware/arcweave/test/JArcweaveHelloWorldExample.java): a basic Hello World program that lets you test out exported JSON files

-## Disclaimer
-JArcweave is a new API that is still in active development.
-There may be bugs or missing features for now.

 ## Unsupported Functionality
 Below are aspects of JArcweave that are not yet implemented.
 Unless noted otherwise, the functionality will eventually be added.